Sv443/BetterYTM/contributing.md

 To submit a translation, please follow these steps:
 1. Copy the contents of the default translation file [`assets/translations/en_US.json`](./assets/translations/en_US.json)
 2. Replace the `en_US` part of the file name with the language code and locale code of the language you want to translate to
 3. Translate the strings inside the file, while making sure not to change the keys on the left side of the colon and to preserve the placeholders with the format %n (where n is any number starting at 1).
+  If you don't want to finish it in one go, please remove the extra keys before submitting the file.
+They can always be added back by running the command `npm run tr-format -- -p -o=language_LOCALE` (see [this section](#editing-an-existing-translation) for more info).
 4. If you like, you may also create a translation for the [`README-summary.md`](./README-summary.md) file for display on the userscript distribution sites
   Please duplicate the file `README-summary.md` and call it `README-summary-languageCode_localeCode.md` and place it in the [`assets/translations/`](./assets/translations/) folder.
 5. If you want to submit a pull request with the translated file: